Poppin' Smoke

 Spoiler alert – it’s one of my favorite hikes we’ve ever done.

-To the Mount Fuji Summit and Back in One Day
+To the Summit of Mt.
+Fuji and Back in One Day

 The Torii gate at the top of the Fujinomiya trail